New Labour was still left wing. Just not Socialist.

 The New Hope for Britain called for unilateral nuclear disarmament, withdrawal from the European Economic Community, abolition of the House of Lords, and the re-nationalisation of recently de-nationalised industries like British Telecom, British Aerospace, and the British Shipbuilding Corporation.
 This helped to divide “the left” even more between the centre left SDP and Labour.
 In 1983’s election, the SDP secured 25% of the vote, compared to 28% for Labour.
 Because of the nature of First Past the Post, they only secured 23 MPs.

 Labour passed to Neil Kinnock, and then John Smith.
 Both tried to push Labour closer to the centre following disappointing election results.
 Both caused tensions to appear again between those on the party’s left, and those identified as “modernisers”.
 The left wanted a return to socialism, and the modernisers wanted an approach like that of the SDP.
-At the 1993 conference, Smith successfully changed the party rules and lessened the influence of the trade unions on the selection of candidates to stand for Parliament.
-So Labour began the trip away from socialism long before Blair.
+At the 1993 conference, Smith successfully changed the party rules and lessened the influence of the trade unions on the selection of candidates to stand for Parliament, and allowed for Labour’s “modernising” wing to truly begin to shape Labour’s future – long before Blair’s Premiership.

 (See: Thorpe, 2001 ‘A History Of The British Labour Party’)